 What is the course like?

-The Orthoptic degree is a full-time 3 year course in England and 4 years in Scotland.
+The Orthoptic undergraduate degree is a full-time 3 year course in England and 4 years in Scotland.
 It is a ‘hands on course’ where you will be going on clinical placements at different hospitals during you studies.
 This means you will be learning and developing your clinical skills in a hospital environment, and assess and manage patients.

 During your studies to become an orthoptist, you will develop interpersonal and communication skills to enable you to provide excellent patient care.
 You will study subjects relevant to orthoptics including anatomy, physiology, ocular conditions and diseases, optics, and research.
 An interest in science subjects is essential.